Helen Fairchild: Biography

 Fairchild had a medical history of abdominal pain, which worsened after her combat experience.
 By Christmas 1917 she was vomiting after every meal.
 X-rays revealed that a large gastric ulcer was obstructing her pylorus.
-She underwent surgery for the ulcer on January 13, 1918.
+She underwent surgery for the ulcer on January 13, 1918 at Canadian Stationary Hospital No. 3.
 At first she recovered well but then lapsed into a coma and died five days later.
 The post-mortem examination suggested that she died as a result of hepatic complications from the chloroform used as the anesthesia during her operation, possibly worsened by her previous exposure to mustard gas.
+According to a colleague writing her family, Fairchild had worsened her exposure by putting her own gas mask on a patient during the attack.

 She was buried with full military honours in a cemetery in Le Treport and later shifted to Somme American Cemetery and Memorial in Bony, France.

 Honors

 The Nurses' Post of the American Legion in Philadelphia was named the Helen Fairchild Nurses' Post #412 in her honor.
 She is registered in the Women in Military Service for America Memorial at Arlington National Cemetery, Virginia.

 The Watsontown, Pa., bridge was named the Nurse Helen Fairchild Memorial Bridge.
 It is an arched bridge over 1,000 feet long, over the West Branch of the Susquehanna River.
 It is on the National Trust for its construction and design.

-A plaque on a stand is located in Belgium near the village of West Vleteran, not far from Poperinge.
-It stands just outside the wall of Dozinghem British Military Cemetery, the former location of Nurse Helen's casualty clearing station No. 4 from June to November 1917.
+A plaque on a stand is located in Belgium near the village of Westvleteren, not far from Poperinge.
+It stands just outside the wall of Dozinghem British Military Cemetery, the former location of Nurse Helen's Casualty Clearing Station No. 4 from June to November 1917.
 The plaque shows her portrait and gives her history in English and Dutch.
 The plaque was unveiled and placed in August 2010.
 The unveiling was attended by a number of high ranking Belgian and other officials, including a representative of the American Embassy and the villagers from West Vleteren.